iredmail/docs/en_US/upgrade/0-upgrade.ee.md

 - Stop the service.
 - Replace the program file and set correct owner / group / permission.
 - Start the service.
 - Login as global admin and click the `Upgrade` button.
-It updates config files, SQL structure changes, etc.
+It handles all required changes like updating config files, applying SQL structure changes, etc.

 That's all.